-Car accidents happen every day in Los Angeles and throughout the San Fernando Valley.
+Car collisions happen every day in Los Angeles and throughout the San Fernando Valley.
 All collisions can be potential disasters for the parties involved, but accidents between a car and pedestrian are among the most severe.

 Back in May, the Los Angeles Daily News reported that pedestrian collisions were on the rise.
-According to Los Angeles Police Department data, accident involving pedestrians rose nearly 25 percent from 714 in 2011 to 884 in 2015.
+According to the Los Angeles Police Department data, accidents involving pedestrians rose nearly 25 percent from 714 in 2011 to 884 in 2015.
 All one has to do is read or watch the news to see that this trend has continued throughout 2016.

 All too often, these accidents can be fatal for the pedestrians involved.
 In fact, each year there is an average of 28 fatal pedestrian collisions involving at least one death.
 Severe injuries total an average of 81 per year.